vanmars/ahoy/README.md

 9:30: Begin building my books API

-10:00 - Unable to launch APU, realize there is a PG server error; begin debugging
+10:00 - Unable to launch API, realize there is a PG server error; begin debugging

 11:30 - Get back on track; begin new API books project from scratch

+12:00 - Lookup FactoryBot methods for making a one to many association

+12:30 - Go to lunch

 ## Support and Contact Details